Best Elevated Dog Beds: Quick Picks

 - Provides a cool and shady place for your pup to snooze

-- Canopy utilizes poles and straps to stay in place
+- Shade canopy utilizes poles and straps to stay in place

 - Water-resistant fabric and a rust-proof frame make it great for outdoor use